Maven Meter: Broadway Macau Casino & Hotel

 The action really ratchets up at night with a diverse list of performers, which include pedicab singers, stilt walkers and roaming musicians.
 There’s live music every night on a stage that’s been set up on the back of semi trailer truck that’s cleverly called “Band on the Run”.

-The Roadhouse – The Roadhouse has both indoor and outdoor seating, as well as live entertainment six nights a week, with only Mondays dark.
-The shows start around 9:00 pm and then continues all the way until 2 am.
+The Roadhouse Macau – The Roadhouse has both indoor and outdoor seating, as well as live entertainment on Saturday nights from 9 pm.
 Expect to hear some combination of rock, blues and pop.

-Current special is a Happy Hour promotion daily from 5 pm to 8 pm daily, which is Buy 1 Get 1 Free.
+Current special is a Happy Hour promotion daily from 5 pm to 8 pm daily, which is Buy 1 Get 1 Free, (beers, wine, and standard mixers).

 The Roadhouse is generally considered to be one of the two best bars in Macau, with the other being the Old Taipa Tavern in Taipa Village.

-The Roadhouse is open from 4 pm to 4 am (Monday to Friday),and 12 pm to 4 am (Saturdays and Sundays).
+The Roadhouse is open from 5 pm to 1 am (Monday to Thursday), and 5 pm to 2 am (Fridays to Sundays).

 There are a few shops selling souvenirs on Broadway street, but it’s mostly just small stuff.
 For a real shopping experience, head over to the Galaxy for the Promenade, their luxurious retail quarter home to over 200 brand name designer outlets and fashion boutiques.

-Although Broadway Macau is marketed as a new hotel, it’s actually almost ten years old and you can really see it in the lackluster rooms and facilities.
+Although Broadway Macau is marketed as a new hotel, it’s actually almost twenty years old and you can really see it in the lacklustre rooms and facilities.
 Some modern refurbishment would definitely go a long way in making it a more appealing living destination.

 The only reason to stay there would to be to pay a little more so you can access the pools across the road at Galaxy for free, but that special isn’t on all the time.
 Hopefully it returns in the future.